-Pre-weighed aluminium coupons were totally immersed in about 200 ml of the hydrochloric solution in the absence and presence of different concentrations of the extracts.
-The metal specimens were retrieved at 2 hours interval and re-weighed using FA2014A digital balance of sensitivity \pm 0.0001 g and the weight loss was recorded progressively for 10 hours.
+Pre-weighed aluminium coupons were totally immersed in about 200 ml of the acid solution in the absence and presence of different concentrations of the extracts.
+The metal specimens were retrieved at 2 hours interval and re-weighed using FA2014A digital balance of sensitivity \pm 0.0001 g and loss in weight was recorded progressively for 10 hours.
 The corrosion rate, R, and inhibition efficiency, % I were computed using equations (1) and (2) respectively: